Pleiotropic Effects of Statins

 The Lungs, The Eyes, and More

 Statins are are also suspected to protect the pulmonary system in smokers.
-By limiting the inflammation caused by cigarette smoke, the statins may help forestall the development of chronic obstructive pulmonary disorder.
+By limiting the inflammation caused by cigarette smoke, the statins may help slow the development of chronic obstructive pulmonary disorder.
 There are also suggestions statins reduce the severity of symptoms in asthma patients, which is consistent with their anti-inflammatory effects in the body.

 There was hope statins would help in the battle against pneumonia, but testing found they do not.